 - Houses other than of average quality

-- Houses of greater size than those described in the tables in the ABI Buildings Insurance for Homeowners leaflet
+- Houses of greater size than those described in the tables in the Association of British Insurers Buildings Insurance for Homeowners leaflet

-- Houses containing hazardous materials within their construction, e.g. asbestos
+- Houses containing hazardous materials within their construction, such as asbestos

 - Historic or listed buildings

-It's important to periodically check that your buildings insurance amount still covers the rebuild cost.
+It is important to periodically check that your buildings insurance amount still covers the rebuild cost.
 Some insurance providers automatically do this by 'index linking' the policy, i.e. premiums will adjust in line with fluctuations in rebuild costs.
 Also, any extensions to the property will likely increase the rebuild cost.
-The point is, if the rebuild cost increases without your buildings insurance increasing to match, you could end up underinsured – again, a big problem should the property require a rebuild and you have to make up the shortfall.
+The point is, if the rebuild cost increases without your buildings insurance increasing to match, you could end up under-insured again, a big problem should the property require a rebuild and you have to make up the shortfall.